San Mateo, Rizal: San Mateo Mini-Hydro Power Plant

 A 2.46 megawatt mini-hydro power plant is on the way to start its operation by 2016, the projected year of completion of the spearheading company Hydrotec Renewables, Inc. of Germany, along San Mateo River, part of Marikina River.
 The company has already obtained Certificate of Non-Coverage from the Department of Energy which permits to proceed with its construction.
 This hydro project is one among the eight hydro power application projects of Hydrotec in the north-western Rizal-Marikina area which will effectively contribute a combined capacity of 25 to 30 megawatts of environment-friendly and clean energy to the Luzon grid or Meralco franchise area.
 Flood events within the locality are also expected to be reduced with the upcoming hydro power plant.

 Water

 The main source of the municipality's water supply are deep wells, pump wells (operated by Manila Water), open wells, springs and other ground water resources.
 Some of the elevated parts of the municipality are under watershed protected areas since the topography is characterized by rolling to mountainous terrain.

 From 0.65%, San Mateo's water sanitation reached 100% on 2006 through the operation of Manila Water.

 North Manila Septage Treatment Plant

 Completed and started operating in May 2007, the Manila Water North Septage Treatment Plant is located in Barangay Guitnang Bayan 2.
 This treats 586 cubic meters of septage a day.

+The Manila Water North Septage Treatment Plant, also known as the San Mateo Septage Treatment Plant, is a wastewater facility operated by Manila Water Company, Inc. in Barangay Guitnang Bayan II, San Mateo, Rizal, Philippines.
+Completed and commissioned in May 2007, the plant has a treatment capacity of 586 cubic meters of septage per day, equivalent to 0.586 million liters daily.
+It forms part of the company's septage management system for the northern section of the East Zone, serving San Mateo, Marikina, Quezon City, and San Juan.
+To expand sewerage coverage in the municipality, Manila Water launched the ₱1.6-billion San Mateo–Rodriguez Sewerage System Project (Package 1A) in 2024, which involves installing more than 6 kilometers of sewer pipelines using open-cut excavation, horizontal directional drilling, and micro-tunneling methods.
+Scheduled for completion in 2026, the project is expected to benefit more than 700,000 residents across several barangays of San Mateo and adjacent towns.